epfl-ada/ada-2024-project-adapocalypse/README.md

   - used to recover missing gender in the character_metadata.tsv file
   - indirectly helps to analyze how genders correlate with character types

-#### Data Handling
-- Data will be extracted and pre-processed for consistency and completeness.
-Missing or inconsistent data will be handled through resampling, deletion or transformation.
-- Data wrangling techniques will be employed to merge the datasets and standardize it according to key features such as character names and movie metadata, ensuring compatibility across sources.

 ### Methods

-#### 1. Data Handling
+#### 1. Data Handling & preprocessing
-- **Data Wrangling**: The initial step involves cleaning and standardizing the data.
-First, one detects missing or inconsistent data in each dataset, by resampling or excluding incomplete (NaN) entries.
-The focus is set on aligning the datasets with respect to key attributes such as character tv tropes, character and actors respective names and genders, plots, and movie genres.
-Then, the data is further filtered in order to comply with the proposed additional datasets.
-This second step considerably reduces the size of the usable data, creating a more suitable dataset for our project.
-Finally, data is clustered ...
+- **Data Wrangling**: extraction, cleaning and standardization of the data
+- Focus on aligning the datasets with respect to key attributes such as character tv tropes, character and actors respective names and genders, plots, and movie genres
+- Data filtering to comply with the proposed additional datasets and assure compatibility across sources + reduction of the usable data size and
+- Data clustering

 #### 2. Data Visualization
-- **Univariable Analysis**: use of data visualisation techniques (histograms, box and scatter plots...) to conduct a graphical analysis of the gender distribution of characters and actors.
+**Univariable Analysis**: use of data visualisation techniques (histograms, box and scatter plots...) to conduct a graphical analysis of the gender distribution of characters and actors.
-- **Multivariable Analysis**: further analysis to identify relationships between various factors (e.g. the presence of female characters, movie ratings, box office performance, etc...)
+**Multivariable Analysis**: further analysis to identify relationships between various factors (e.g. the presence of female characters, movie ratings, box office performance, etc...)

 #### 3. Data Description
 Robust statistical methods is used to evaluate correlations, distributions, and outliers in the data, using t-tests and chi-square tests to examine the significance of the findings.